webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

     - VPC Endpoints to access DynamoDB without internet
     - Access fully controlled by IAM
     - Encryption at rest using KMS
-    - Encryption  in transint using SSL/TLS
+    - Encryption in transit using SSL/TLS
 - Backup/Restore:
     - Point in time restore la RDS
     - No performance impact